Google, Please, Could You Make Me A Dentist’s Appointment?

 Natural-sounding A.I. with John Legend’s voice

 Pichai said that they have been working on the technology called Google Duplex for years; and it will be available only for a couple of testers in the coming weeks.
-So, we still have to wait for a while until the artificial intelligence becomes our personal assistant, but its potential is there and the ramifications are colossal.
+So, we still have to wait for a while until artificial intelligence becomes our personal assistant, but its potential is there and the ramifications are colossal.

 Google Duplex sounds amazingly natural.
 The use of “hmm”s and “uh”s, the incorporation of appropriate latency into the speech, the understanding and right response to questions.
-The Medical Futurist is curious whether it would pass the Turing-test; although based on the conversations that we had the chance to listen to, it has all the chance for that.
+The Medical Futurist is curious whether it would pass the Turing-test; based on the conversations that we had the chance to listen to, it has all the chance for that.
 In any case, the algorithm turns to a human operator when it finds the situation too complex.

 In the future, it might have the capacity to help people with hearing or speaking problems or people who don’t speak the local language to make appointments.
 Moreover, you will be able to personalize the voice assistant.
 Google announced that six new voices will be made available for the Assistant, including John Legend’s.
 The world of the brilliant movie, Her, with a Scarlett Johansson-voiced digital assistant, was never as close as today.